 Focus on Curb Appeal

-Winter strips the grass of color and the trees of leaves, so do what you can to make the exterior of your home as appealing as possible.
+Winter strips the grass of colour and the trees of leaves, so do what you can to make the exterior of your home as appealing as possible.
 Rake any winter debris, shovel the sidewalk and driveway, touch up the paint, and clean out the gutters.
 Try to make the best of the season!

 Don’t put presents under the tree or stacked around, even if it looks nice.
 Lock them in the trunk of a car where nosy house hunters won’t stumble across them, and opportunistic thieves can’t get them.